 Discretionary Design Review

 Supplemental Application Forms for Various Project Types

-In addition to a project application and all required exhibits, an applicant must submit a completed supplemental application form.
+In addition to a project application and all required exhibits, an applicant may be required to submit a completed supplemental application form (see Applicant Guides).
 The intent of the supplemental application form is to express how the project design directly responds to the Countywide Design Guidelines.
 Please reference the Countywide Design Guidelines (link above) while filling out the supplemental form that best matches the description of your project.